 Nursing care of families with infants, young children, and adolescents will be explored.
 Emphasis is on health promotion, maintenance, and restoration as well as disease prevention.
 Acute, chronic, developmental, and psychosocial disorders common to children will be discussed and analyzed.
+Inquiry into the impact of diverse cultural values and beliefs on the nursing care of children will be made.
 Opportunities for clinical practice will be scheduled in healthcare agencies, schools, and community organizations.
 Prerequisite: NUR 320.
-Corequisites: NUR 401, 402, 403.
+Co-requisites: NUR 401, 402, 403.
 Fall.